Orbitale/SvelteAdmin/README.md

 Very useful to send HTTP requests to your API to save data!

-The only implemented provider so far is the `CallbackStateProcessor`, and you just define an external callback function that does whatever you want.
+The only implemented provider so far is the `CallbackStateProcessor`, and you define an external callback function that does whatever you want.

 #### Translations